muratk5n/thirdwave/en/index.md

 too easy for him and his people...
 Generally though having two armies neither of which feels too attached to civilian rule is not good.
-It's like some next level IR joke..  building on the Paki version, countries have a militaries, Paki military has a country, in Sudan, two militaries have the same country.
+It's like some next level IR joke..  building on the Paki version, countries have a militaries, PK military has a country, in Sudan, two militaries have the same country.

 ---